audiBookning/Angular-3d-with-math-gl-and-svg.js/README.md

   Based on the code at [Sample-3D-cube ](https://github.com/audiBookning/Sample-3D-cube)

   Althoug this example is very basic, for future performance reasons, most of the code will try to reuse everything it can.
 Which turns the code pretty illegible.
-In that same vein many thing can be done yet.
+In that same vein, much work has to be done.

   Refactoring is dearly needed.
-Not only performance but the code in trying to be simpler and avoid too much abstraction, is beginning to be too specific and reminds more of spaguety than anything else
+Not only because of performance but the code, in trying to be simpler and avoid too much abstraction, is also beginning to be too specific and reminds more of spaguety than anything else

   ## TODO: